 SkyWest (NAS: SKYW) didn't hit the Street's expectations last quarter, but investors hope it will rebound this quarter.
-The company will unveil its latest earnings on Wednesday.
-SkyWest through its wholly owned subsidiaries SkyWest Airlines and Atlantic Southeast Airlines offers scheduled passenger service.
+The company will unveil its latest earnings on Thursday.
+SkyWest through its wholly owned subsidiaries, SkyWest Airlines and Atlantic Southeast Airlines, offers scheduled passenger service.

 What analysts say:

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.14 per share.
+Wall Street earnings expectations: The average analyst estimate is a loss of $0.35 per share.
 Estimates range from a loss of $0.35 to a loss of $0.34.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 79.6% assigning it an outperform rating.
-The community at large concurs with the All-Stars with 81.1% awarding it a rating of outperform.
-Fools have embraced SkyWest and haven't been shy with their opinions lately, logging 106 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 80.9% granting it an outperform rating.
+Most of the community agrees with the All-Stars, with 79.8% awarding it a rating of outperform.
+Fools are bullish on SkyWest and haven't been shy with their opinions lately, logging 108 posts in the past 30 days.
 SkyWest's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.